Reviews You Can Rely On

 Prepping for a day of e-bike testing in Nevada high desert.
 Credit: Jenna Ammerman

 To thoroughly test electric mountain bikes, we assembled a team of four experienced mountain bike testers to ride and scrutinize the models in our ongoing test selection.
 Each of these bikes was ridden for months and swapped among testers, sometimes back-to-back, to compare and contrast performance attributes.
 Most of our testing takes place in the Sierra Nevada mountains on trails in Downieville and the Lake Tahoe area.
 Many of these bikes were also ridden in the Southwest, on trails in Moab and Sedona, across a variety of trail conditions.
 When we're chased out of our preferred riding domain by the weather, the bikes get extra mileage in Santa Cruz and the Bay Area.
-Each bike encounters a huge mix of trail conditions from loamy redwood forests to chunky red rock and the loose decomposed granite of the Sierras.
+Each bike encounters a wide range of trail conditions, from loamy redwood forests to chunky red rock and the loose decomposed granite of the Sierras.
 We sweated the details, took notes, photos, and videos, and treated the bikes like they were rentals.

 E-Bike Controls

 The E-bike controls are your interface with the electronics that control the pedal-assist drive unit.
 Each system is slightly different in feel, interface, and adjustability.
 E-bike controls include a top-tube display of some kind and a handlebar-mounted controller (or controllers) that allow you to adjust the motor support settings.
 The types of digital displays vary drastically between models.
 Some use a few simple LEDs, while others have OLED touchscreens.
-Most of these systems are Bluetooth-compatible and can connect to an app that gives you greater control over performance parameters via your phone's screen.
+Most of these systems are Bluetooth-compatible and can connect to an app that lets you control performance parameters on your phone's screen.
 We also include the bike's battery, charge port, and charger in this metric and evaluate their placement, ease of use, and charging speed.

 electric mountain bike - modern displays are like small iphones stuck in the top tube.